xiaomengwupx/rgcache/README.md

 ![](https://img.shields.io/badge/OS-CentOS%206.5-green.svg)

-Code of the paper "[Reflectance-guided, contrast-accumulated histogram equalization](https://www.researchgate.net/publication/341083911_Reflectance-guided_contrast-accumulated_histogram_equalization)"
+Code of the paper "[Reflectance-guided, contrast-accumulated histogram equalization](https://www.researchgate.net/publication/341083911_Reflectance-guided_contrast-accumulated_histogram_equalization)" in ICASSP 2020.

 * In this paper, we proposed a histogram equalization-based image enhancement method that adapts to the data-dependent requirements of brightness enhancement and improves the visibility of details without losing the global contrast.